Skip to Content

 The New Jersey Criminal Defense Process for Speeding Tickets

 The path from the roadside stop to the courtroom follows a specific legal procedure.
-We guide our clients through every step to ensure they are prepared.
+We guide our clients through every step to help them stay prepared.

-• Entering a Plea: Most tickets allow you to enter a "not guilty" plea online or via phone before the court date.
+1. Entering a plea: Most tickets allow you to enter a "not guilty" plea online or via phone before the court date.

-• Discovery: This is where our firm excels.
-We request the "discovery" file, which includes the officer's notes, the radar/laser unit's serial number, and the most recent calibration records.
+2. Discovery: This is where our firm focuses significant attention.
+We request the "discovery" file, which includes the officer's notes, the radar or laser unit's serial number, and the most recent calibration records.

-Why Drivers Choose Our Traffic Defense in New Jersey
+Why Drivers Choose Our Speeding Ticket Defense in New Jersey

 When you are worried about points, insurance, and court dates, you want more than generic advice.
 You want a team that spends its days in traffic courts and understands how these cases really work.
 Our firm has built its practice around representing drivers in traffic matters, including speeding, red light violations, and suspended license charges.

 Protect your driving privileges with a New Jersey speeding ticket lawyer who understands the science of the defense.
-Our firm provides a free case evaluation and brings 30 years of aggressive traffic defense to every courtroom.
 Contact us online or call (877) 803-2603 to get started.

 Contact Us for Your Consultation